Wilfred/wilfred.github.com/_posts/2017-11-16-the-emacs-guru-guide-to-key-bindings.markdown

 | kill-sentence | M-k         |
 | kill-sexp     | C-M-k       |

+Have you spotted the pattern?

-The general pattern here is that `C-whatever` commands tend to be small, dumb text operations. `M-whatever` commands are larger, and usually operate on words.
+The pattern here is that `C-whatever` commands are usually small, dumb text operations. `M-whatever` commands are larger, and usually operate on words.